 I am proud to have played some small part in holding up that mirror not only to Australia but as an example to the world.

 I offer to you all, a most sincere welcome to the 29th Ethnic Business Awards.

 Since 1988, the Ethnic Business Awards have been honoring the success of migrant contributions for decades.
 As Australia’s longest running business awards, the Ethnic Business Awards continue to recognise and reward the valuable and innovative contributions migrants have made to Australian business and the economy.

 To further its acknowledgments, the EBA added the “Indigenous in Business” category in 2010 to recognise the “descendants of those first Australians – the traditional owners of the land.”
 Then, in 2013, the EBA celebrated 25 years of honouring the success and contribution of migrants to Australia’s business and social landscape, by reconnecting with the winners and finalists of the past 24 years through a special “where are they now?” project.

-Since the beginning of the Awards journey, the National Australia Bank (NAB) has sponsored the Ethnic Business Awards, and that sponsorship was exclusive until the year 2000.
-The NAB is still a major founding sponsor, and has been joined over the years by a multitude of other corporate sponsors, including Singapore Airlines, Gulf Air, Emirates, China Southern Airlines, Virgin Australia and MBF, along with various Government Departments, including the Department of Resources, Energy and Tourism, the Department of Immigration and Citizenship, Austrade and Centrelink.
+Since the beginning of the Awards journey, we have had a strong network of sponsors supporting and promoting the Awards and the tremendous achievements that they stand for.
+The EBA over the years has been proudly supported by a multitude of corporate sponsors, including NAB, Arab Bank, Ethan Group, GCD Group, Singapore Airlines, Gulf Air, Emirates, China Southern Airlines, Virgin Australia Qatar Airways and MBF, along with various Government Departments, including the Department of Resources, Energy and Tourism, the Department of Immigration and Citizenship, Austrade and Centrelink.